What are roaming charges?

 Roaming charges are put in place when the network detects that you are abroad and extra rates on top of what you normally pay.
 Charges for making calls, receiving a voicemail, picking it up, sending and receiving texts and pictures and of course using the Internet and downloading or streaming.

-What are the capped charges?
+What are the charges for roaming abroad?

 1) Since July 2014 you can use a different provider.
 You can have a contract with one operator, for national services, and another with a separate operator, for roaming, so check if this may be a better option.